A Rare, Aggressive Skin Cancer

 MCC tumors often, but not always, appear on sun-exposed areas of the body.
 The tumors are not nearly as distinctive as other skin cancers and can appear as a pearly pimple-like lump, sometimes skin-colored, red, purple or bluish-red, though they are rarely tender to the touch.
 The rapid speed at which they grow is what often causes patients and doctors to take notice.

 Please note: Since not all Merkel cell carcinomas have the same appearance, these photos serve as a general reference for what MCC can look like.
-If you develop a spot that raises suspicion, schedule an appointment with your doctor.
+If you see something new, changing or unusual on your skin, schedule an appointment with your doctor.
 Photos courtesy of Paul Nghiem, MD, PhD

 How dangerous is MCC?

 While MCC is about three to five times more likely to be deadly than melanoma, with early detection, MCC can be treated successfully.
 If you think you might have MCC, see your doctor.
 Treatment becomes increasingly difficult once the disease has spread, but new options are now available.
 Thanks to advances in the field of immunotherapy, MCC survival rates are improving.

 A survivor's story